From VS Code to Neovim, is it worth it?

 Learning curve

 The first thing you should take into consideration is to learn touch typing if you don't know it already.
-That should yield benefits on it's own even if you never learn Vim at all.
+That should yield benefits on its own even if you never learn Vim at all.

 Progression path